Today, I’m sharing 3 tips on how to find vintage pieces at a Thrift Store.

-You can check out my tutorial of how to paint Goodwill frames, here.
+You can check out my tutorial on how to paint Goodwill frames here.

-For some the thought of buying bedding from a thrift store sounds disgusting.
+For some, buying bedding from a thrift store sounds disgusting.
 I thought that, too, when I first started thrifting.

-It was a pleasant surprise to find quality crisp white linen ruffled shams with a sturdy zipper on the end for under $2.00 each.
+It was a pleasant surprise to find quality crisp white linen ruffled shams with a sturdy zipper for under $2.00 each.

 I brought them home and washed them with my homemade laundry detergent and essential oils.
 They smelled fresh and clean.

 Those are just a few ideas of things I’ve bought.
 I’ve finally accepted it’s ok that things are dirty.